 Catalog page: PhD

 Degree requirements: Bachelor's or master's degree in engineering or one of the natural sciences

 Test score required: Yes

 GRE revised scores of 154, 156, and 4 for the verbal, quantitative, and analytical writing components, respectively, are advisable.

 Applicants must submit three letters of recommendation from individuals who can judge the candidate’s probability of success in graduate school.
 Use the electronic request form in the graduate application to submit the letters.
 Contact the graduate academic program department if you have any questions.

 Deadlines: University deadlines apply.

-Professor, research and development engineer in areas such as bioinstrumentation, biomaterials, biomechanics, tissue engineering or rehabilitation engineering, consulting engineer in the public and private sector
+Graduates of the program seek positions including: Professor, Research and Development Engineer in areas such as bioinstrumentation, biomaterials, biomechanics, tissue engineering or rehabilitation engineering and Consulting Engineer in the public and private sector.